tremby/laravel-git-version/README.md

     \Tremby\LaravelGitVersion\GitVersionHelper::getNameAndVersion()

+Also, you can get the latest `commit hash` by calling this method:

+    \Tremby\LaravelGitVersion\GitVersionHelper::getCommitHash(8)

 The app's name is taken from `Config::get('app.name', 'app')`, so you can configure it in your `config/app.php` file or leave it as the default of `app`.